 With fleet management software, you receive recurring, accurate odometer updates to help automate service reminders.
 Instead of hunting down drivers and manually tracking when service is due, you can avoid the information bottleneck and start service on time.

 With accurate odometer readings, your fleet can adhere to routine preventive maintenance, set service schedules in your maintenance software and receive reminders based on odometer updates.
 Never miss an oil change again!

 2. Take Advantage of Inspection Results

 While setting service reminders guarantees your assets receive regular service, sometimes issues arise ahead of schedule.
 Routine inspections, like Daily Vehicle Inspection Reports (DVIR), are critical, and leveraging Electronic DVIR (eDVIR) provides even more efficiency in your maintenance program.

 Small issues in your inspections that go unrepaired can lead to greater issues in the long run.
 Leveraging inspections in your fleet preventive maintenance process allows your drivers to communicate vehicle issues efficiently and expedite the maintenance process.

 Conducting inspections in fleet management software provides a quick, paperless way for drivers to perform inspections.
-Work orders are automatically created based on inspection failures, ensuring issues don’t go unnoticed.
+Work orders can be created based on inspection failures, ensuring issues don’t go unnoticed.